dilawar/drawsbml/README.md

 # Need help

-This is a very rudimentary script to quickly plot the moderate size SBML.
-Please open  issue on repository (with SBML model file) in case you need some help or want enhancement.
+This is a very rudimentary script for quickly plotting a moderate size SBML model.

+Open issue on this repository with SBML model file attach  in case you need some help or want enhancement.